jgabriellima/MeetAnalyzer/memory-bank/projectbrief.md

 - CRM and calendar integration for business context
 - Emotional analysis and communication coaching
 - AI assistant for meeting intelligence
+- Localized interface in Portuguese with support for English and other languages

 ## Interface Structure
 The meeting analyzer interface is organized into four key tabs: